 Too Similar / Repeated / Spamming

 We encourage you to take many pictures when shooting to make sure you get the perfect shots where the lighting, subject, expressions all come together at the right moment.
-However please do not simply upload the complete photoshoot and expect us to choose the best ones for you.
+However, please do not simply upload the entire photoshoot and expect us to choose the best ones for you.
 Customers like to see related images that work well together and variants of a concept, but not dozens of photos taken only seconds apart or with no meaningful difference.
-Please go through your photoshoots and only upload only the most distinctive and very best shots.
+Please go through your photoshoots and only upload the most distinctive and very best shots.

 There are lots of unique and important moments that can happen in sports, but don’t simply submit your photos from the entire game.
 Submitting batches of overly similar images will be flagged as spamming and may impact your account status.

 Can you spot the difference?
 These shots were likely taken seconds apart, and uploading more than one of these would not be acceptable.

 These two shots are similar, but each has captured a unique moment.
 This would be acceptable and useful.
 Make sure to use your best judgement and avoid potential submission spamming.

 When shooting photos or isolated objects, avoid cropping out only a tiny portion of the object.
 Like in this example, the butterfly could easily be integrated into different designs, but because the tip of the wings is missing, it greatly reduces its usability.
 Images should not contain an excessive amount of negative space either, the subject should fill the frame.

 Here you can see the subject is complete, the background is pure white and it’s easy to paste it on any white background without further editing.